 - Slots and video poker: Live, only at licensed tribal casinos

-- Horseracing: Live, off-track and mobile betting
+- Horseracing: Live, off-track, and mobile betting

 - Lottery: Lotto drawings only, no scratch-offs

-- Charitable gaming: Includes tavern blackjack, off-track betting, raffles, poker and bingo
+- Charitable gaming: Includes tavern blackjack, off-track betting, raffles, poker, and bingo

-The only form of online gambling that is legal in North Dakota is mobile horseracing.
-Wagers may be placed on races outside of the state and accounts may be created on mobile devices at licensed horse racing betting sites.
+The only form of online gambling that is legal in North Dakota is mobile horse racing.
+Wagers may be placed on races outside of the state, and accounts may be created on mobile devices at licensed horse racing betting sites.

 Daily fantasy sports are considered a game of skill in North Dakota.
 All major operators accept players from North Dakota.

-Recommended DFS sites:
+Recommended North Dakota DFS sites:

-Land-based casinos in North Dakota
+North Dakota Casinos

 Brick-and-mortar casinos came to North Dakota beginning in 1992 as the state reached gaming compacts with various tribal groups.